TaiWow/AWS_ETL_pipeline_project/README.md

  # Sprint 3

- In this sprint
+ This sprint focused on setting up a secure infrastructure and automating deployment processes.
- ### Security Group Setup
+ Key tasks

-Before creating your own EC2 instance, you will need to create a [security group](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/working-with-security-groups.html).
-Security groups take control of the traffic that is allowed in and out of your instance.
-You can apply restrictions on port ranges and IP ranges.
-We will be restricting `SSH` access to your IP, but open `HTTP` to the world.
-This is bad practice, and so you would normally be much more restrictive in terms of what you allow in and out, but for the sake and simplicity of this exercise, we won't need to worry about that.
+ - creating a dedicated security group  to restrict SSH and HTTP access to team IP addresses.

-1. Go to `EC2` page by using the search bar
+ - Setting up an EC2 instance,installatin and  configuration with Docker to host Grafana.
-1. On the left-hand side under `Network & Security`,
+ - Connections to CloudWatch and Redshift for monitoring Lambda and EC2 metrics.
-    1. select `Security Groups`
+ - viusalize Sales data metrics for stakeholders.
-    1. and then select `Create security group`
+ - automating deployments with CloudFormation and GitHub integration.(create GitHub Action and deploy via CloudFormation.)

-1. Give your security group a unique name (e.g. `your-name-sg`) and a description (e.g. `Your-Name SG`)
+ ## Security Group Setup

-1. Change the VPC to the `RedshiftVPC`
+*Create a new security group (team-sg) in AWS console.*

-    1. Delete the contents of the `VPC` box - it should then offer you a dropdown list - select `RedshiftVPC`
+- When making the security group, do this:
-    1. If not, type `Red` in the box - it should find the one named `RedshiftVPC`
+- Use your team name e.g. `your-team-sg`
-1. Under `Inbound rules`, select `Add rule`
+- Limit all Inbound access to teams IP addresses only
-    1. Rule 1: Select `SSH` for `Type` and `My IP` for `Source`
+    - For each person in your team:
-    1. Rule 2: Select `HTTP` for `Type` and input `0.0.0.0/0` in the text field to the right of `Source` and `Anywhere-IPv4` for `Source`
+        - Select `SSH` for `Type` and `My IP` for `Source` (to make a rule for port 22)
-1. Under `Outbound rules`,
+        -  Select `HTTP` for `Type` and `My IP` for `Source` (to make a rule for port 80)

-    1. Rule 1: Select `HTTP` as the type and input `0.0.0.0/0` in the text field to the right of `Destination`
+## EC2 Instance Setup:

-    1. Rule 2: Select `HTTPS` as the type and input `0.0.0.0/0` in the text field to the right of `Destination`
+- Launch a new instance using "Amazon Linux 2023" AMI.
-1. Under the Tags section add a tag with key `Name` and value `your-name-sg`
+- Assign the your-team-sg security group to the instance.
-1. Select `Create security group` to finish
+- Download the SSH key and securely store it (do not commit to Git).

 ## Accessing the Instance

 - SSH Connection - on your instance summary page, select Connect and copy the SSH command.
 - Terminal Setup - Open a terminal in the directory containing your .pem file.
-- Run -  'chmod 400 yourname-key.pem'
+- Run -  'chmod 400 `yourname-key.pem`
 - Paste the SSH command and connect.
 - confirm the connection by typing yes when prompted.
 - terminal prompt should change to show you are inside the instance! ready to use it.

 ## Docker Setup

-1. Use the most recent AWS "Amazon Linux 2023" machine image (AMI)
+- Use the most recent AWS "Amazon Linux 2023" machine image (AMI)
-2. SSH into the instance with the SSH key you downloaded.
+- SSH into the instance with the SSH key you downloaded.
 DO NOT LOSE THIS KEY!
    **DO NOT** put this in any Git folder - this would be like adding a password to git, but worse, which is **VERY BAD**
-3. Then to install docker inside it you need to run this:
+- Then to install docker inside it you need to run this:
 ```sh
 sudo yum install docker -y
 sudo service docker start